2020PB/police-brutality/reports/Arizona.md

 Captions on Twitter and an NPR article state tear gas and flashbangs were deployed.

-tags: pepper-spray, tear-gas, flashbangs, spray, protestor
+tags: pepper-spray, tear-gas, stun-grenade, spray, protestor

 id: az-phoenix-4